The Mountain Calls

 The Mountain Calls (German: Der Berg ruft) is a film directed by Luis Trenker which recreates the struggle between Edward Whymper and Jean-Antoine Carrel for the first successful ascent of the Matterhorn in 1865.

 This German film is one of two 1938 Trenker remakes of Struggle for the Matterhorn in which Trenker acted in 1928, the other being the British The Challenge.

 Plot

-The Italian mountaineer Jean-Antoine Carrel wants to be the first man to reach the summit of the Matterhorn.
-He meets the British mountaineer Whymper and they decide to climb together.
-But due to an intrigue this agreement is dropped and the two men try it on the same day with two different teams, Carrel on the Italian side and Whymper on the Swiss side.
-The latter will successfully reach the summit along with his six companions, Hudson, Hadow, Douglas and the guides Croz and Taugwalder father and son.
-Only Whymper and the guides Taugwalder will survive the descent.
+Italian mountaineer Jean-Antoine Carrel wants to be the first man to reach the summit of the Matterhorn.
+He meets British mountaineer Whymper and they decide to climb together.

+An intrigue spoils this agreement and the two men attempt the ascent on the same day with two different teams, Carrel on the Italian side and Whymper on the Swiss side.

+Whymper successfully reaches the summit along with his six companions, Hudson, Hadow, Douglas and the guides Croz and Taugwalder father and son.
+Only Whymper and two of his guides survive the descent.